ZJUBCA/roadmap/dev/blockchainer-roadmap-In-English.md

 ## L1: Genesis

-At this stage, we weill help you establish your basic understanding of blockchain, enhance your recognition of blockchain and have a general understanding of blockchain ecology.
+At this stage, we will help you establish your basic understanding of blockchain, enhance your recognition of blockchain and have a general understanding of blockchain ecology.
 This stage is not divided into technology and business.
 You can learn according to your actual ability. <br>
 <br>
 ZJUBCA's learners who have little knowledge of blockchain are advised to carefully read the content here!